CodedBeats/TimberPath/README.md

     ```sh
     npx expo start
     ```
-    You should be able to follow the instructions that come up in the terminal.
+    You should be able to follow the instructions that come up in the terminal to run the app on the web, in an emulator, or on your phone.